magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 -  [Install an Extension via Composer](https://devdocs.magento.com/cloud/howtos/install-components.html#install-an-extension)
 -  [General CLI installation](https://devdocs.magento.com/extensions/install/)

-#### Additional checks  For Page Builder extensions
+#### Additional checks for Page Builder extensions

-Extension that claimed support of Magento Page Builder is the subject for additional checks:
+Extensions that claim to support Magento Page Builder are subject to the following additional checks:

-1. New and extended content types can be dragged to the stage, edited, duplicated, moved, hidden, saved and deleted from the stage without errors.
+1. New and extended content types can be dragged to the stage, edited, duplicated, moved, hidden, saved, and deleted from the stage without errors.
 1. New and extended content types are rendered on the storefront without errors.
-1. Extensions that use Page Builder should also ensure that all Page Builder content creation functions work correctly.
+1. Extensions that use Page Builder must also support correct operation of all Page Builder content creation functions.
 This includes, but is not limited to, all the functions previously described for new and extended content types rendered in the Admin stage and the storefront.

 #### Exit criteria for testing

 1. At least one major issue found in Magento functionality which was affected by an installed extension.
-1. Blocking issue found and it affects entire extension functionality.
+1. Blocking issue found that affects entire extension functionality.
 1. For big extensions, where functionality is not concentrated in one particular area we can switch to the unaffected area and continue to test it in order to provide more errors to the developer.
 At the same time, we can stop testing once we have found 2 blockers in separate areas of an extension.

 [3]: https://opensource.org/licenses/OSL-3.0